ia-toki/tcframe/docs/basic_concepts.rst

 A generator specification is defined by writing a class that inherits **BaseGenerator<T>**, where **T** is a problem specification class (which inherits **BaseProblem**).
 For simplicity, just name the class **Generator**.

-Here is a template of a problem specification.
+Here is a template of a generator specification.

 .. sourcecode:: cpp

-    class Generator : public BaseGenerator {
+    class Generator : public BaseGenerator<Problem> {
     protected:

         // component specifications